Society

 Cocaine hidden in fruit juice seized in Hong Kong

-Hong Kong authorities seized for $80 million worth of cocaine coming from Brazil.
+Hong Kong authorities seized $80 million worth of cocaine coming from Brazil.
 Hidden in frozen fruit juice, transportation and storage cost more than the product itself.

 Barrels hiding drug in a container